LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Things got a little more complicated once we got into Functions but so far so good.

 **Link to work:** N/A

+### Day 12: December 5, 2017

+**Today's Progress**: Worked on Day 1 of JavaScript 30, which was to build an drum kit.

+**Thoughts:** When I heard about this course that was centered around 30 different JavaScript projects I was excited, but that quickly faded after doing the first project.
+All of the HTML and CSS is provided for you and you basically just follow along as he ads the JavaScript.
+For my current level of knowledge is it fairly advanced stuff and there isn't a lot of explaining of what he is doing.

+**Link to work:** N/A